Britney Jean: Recording and production

 In May 2013, Naughty Boy and William Orbit were announced to be working on the record; the former expressed his satisfaction with his collaborations with Spears, adding that he had wanted always wanted to "do something a bit different."
 He commented that he is "a big fan of pop music and that culture", and wanted to "keep that going [...] in [his] own kind of style."
 Later that month, will.i.am was confirmed as the executive producer of the project.
 He described that his recording process differed from his past experience with the Black Eyed Peas, elaborating that "[he and Spears] had these juicy sessions, where [they had] been bonding, building the trust and comfort."
 The album's associate executive producer was Anthony Preston for will.i.am music.
 In July 2013, Spears acknowledged through Twitter that she "wrote such a special song" with Sia, which was later revealed to be Spears's favorite track, the ballad "Perfume".
 The following month, she reportedly traveled to Lake District in the United Kingdom to continue work with Naughty Boy and Orbit.
 Naughty Boy later stated he was not able to work on the material for the album with Orbit because he "wasn't able to come to L.A. at the time [as he] was promoting 'La La La' around the world."
 Charli XCX revealed in a 2022 interview that she wrote material for the album, but none of it made the cut.

-On numerous occasions, Spears has considered Britney Jean to be the most personal record from her catalog.
+On numerous occasions before the end of her conservatorship, Spears had considered Britney Jean to be the most personal record from her catalog.
 She stated that her experiences in recent years, including her break-up with ex-fiancé Jason Trawick, encouraged her to "dig deeper and write songs that [she thinks] everyone can relate to."
 Spears added that the production of the record was an "amazing experience" and that her colleagues "helped [her] bring [her ideas] to life."
 Spears told Rudolph, "I want Will to be a central figure in the album; I don't want to have hundreds of songs sent over."